Divider/Brand Symbol

 Myth 6: Medications and alcohol are unsafe while breastfeeding

-It’s a good idea to always ask if medication, vitamins or other supplements are breastfeeding-safe.
+It’s always a good idea to ask if medication, vitamins, or other supplements are safe for breastfeeding.

-While not drinking alcohol is the safest option for breastfeeding mothers, a moderate alcohol consumption (up to 1 standard drink per day) is not known to be harmful to the infant.
+While not drinking alcohol is the safest option for breastfeeding mothers, moderate alcohol consumption (up to 1 standard drink per day) is not known to be harmful to the infant.
 You should wait at least 4 hours before you nurse or pump.
-It’s probably smarter to breastfeed first, and drink after.
-Alcohol does cross into breastmilk, but it immediately crosses back into your bloodstream and is metabolised.
+It’s probably wiser to breastfeed first and drink after.
+Alcohol does cross into breast milk, but it immediately crosses back into your bloodstream and is metabolised.

 Learn more: Can Your Diet Affect The Quality of Breast Milk?